What conservation boards do

 Meetings and trips

-Code of Practice
+Code of Conduct

-Reasonable expenses for travel, accommodation and meals approved in advance by the board will be reimbursed.
+Reasonable expenses for travel, accommodation, and meals approved in advance by the board will be reimbursed.